“Bumps in the road” are a given in life.

 How it sucks you in: You’re drawn to do something because it’s in your control.

-Why it’s bad: These time-sucks often lead to regret in life…Wishing you would have spent time in a way that was closer-aligned to your priorities.
+Why it’s unhelpful: These time-sucks often lead to regret in life…Wishing you would have spent time in a way that was closer-aligned to your priorities.
 (One look at the regrets of the dying will reaffirm the importance of living by your priorities.)

-Example of what this looks like: Surfing social media and reading countless articles on your feed.
+Example: Surfing social media and reading countless articles on your feed.
 Although there may be benefits in learning and exposure to ideas, chances are you are spending your time on the priority of others, simply because the opportunity is there.

 Trap 2: Unproductive worrying